ankschoubey/old-blog/_posts/2022-03-21-user-story.md

 Often `<outcome>` can be used as story title.

-# User Story and a Technical Task
+### The dichotemy of User Story and a Technical Task

 By the symantic of it, user story is about something a end user wants.
 So user stories map to features that effect users.

 While developing there are also other tasks such as database migration, job creation, etc that aren't user stories.
 These are technical tasks.

-It's better to classify it separetly so that a business user doesn't get confused by it.
+It's better to classify it separately  so that a business user doesn't get confused by it.

+But here is the catch, if you separate them, the business user will prioritize business stories over technical tasks.
+But aren't business stories dependent?

+Therefore, in real world it's much better to have only user stories.
+A user story can be large if it involves too many technical sub-tasks.

 A user story needs to have executable spec (BDD).
 Technical Tasks don't.

+{% include tip.html content="Having only User Stories means the number of user stories are less making it easier to remember and manage."%}

-# Breaking User Stories
+### Breaking User Stories

 There are two major story breaking ways:

 - Horizontal
 - Vertical

 Horizontal can be thought of as breaking a story by type of activies involved like database, user interface, middleware, etc. This isn't ideal.

 Vertical

 Breaking vertically means to break by functionality instead of by activity.

 So it could be a functionality is itself a mixture of 2-3 smaller functionalities.
 We could break it as such.

-# Definition Of Ready and Breaking Down
+### Definition Of Ready and Breaking Down

 Definition of Ready is when it's right to start a user story.
 We don't want to have a lot of context switches because it reduces productivity.